-Expand your research and innovation efforts through an international partnership.
+Expand your research and innovation efforts through a formal international partnership.

-Please contact WSU Office of International Programs as soon as possible if you are contemplating an international collaboration.
+Please contact WSU Office of International Programs as soon as possible if you are contemplating a formal international collaboration.
 We will help ensure that your efforts are successful.

 If you are a WSU representative seeking to formalize a collaborative agreement with an international partner, you will need to consult with appropriate administrators at the department and college levels and with the WSU Office of International Programs.

 International agreements can be made for research, degree articulation, scholarly purposes, and student and faculty exchange.

 The Office of International Programs can help by: